supratim-x/Orator/README.md

 # Orator

-Image to Text to Voice Android Application
+A simple Image to Text to Speech Android Application using Java in Android Studio.

+Download and Install Orator.apk to use the app.

+Contributers: sambit-x, supratim-x,sikta-roy